robincornett/genesis-accessible/readme.txt

 * Added the possibility to add your own 404 and page_archive templates
 * Added a check for the existence of a Category Archive title and intro to prevent a double heading in archive pages.
 * With help and contributions from: @GaryJ (Gary Jones), @littlerchicken (Robin Cornett), @cdils (Carrie Dils), @bramd (Bram Duvigneau), @purplebabyhippo (Angie Vale), @neilgee (Neil Gee) and the #genesiswp Slack community
-* Britisch translation by Richard Senior
+* British translation by Richard Senior

 = 1.1.1 =